 • Neither we, nor any third parties, provide any warranty or guarantee as to the accuracy, timeliness, performance, completeness, or suitability of the information and materials found or offered on this website for any particular purpose.
 You acknowledge that such information and materials may contain inaccuracies or errors and we expressly exclude liability for any such inaccuracies or errors to the fullest extent permitted by law.

-• Through this website you are able to link to other websites which are not under the control of CHI.
+• Through this website you can link to other websites which are not under the control of CHI.
 We have no control over the nature, content, and availability of those sites.
 The inclusion of any links does not necessarily imply a recommendation or endorse the views expressed within them.

 • Unauthorised use of this website may give rise to a claim for damages and/or be a criminal offence.